luzhangao/fishing/README.md

 # fishing
-A fishing tool for WOW
+A fishing tool for WOW.
+Only for research, not recommended for use on official.